GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 All extensions go through an automated review process and in some cases, an extension will be published without further manual review.
-There may be some instances in which a manual review will be required before the extension is published based on our [program policies][program-policies].
+There may be some instances in which a manual review will be required before the extension is published based on our [program policies][cws-policies].
 In some cases, where sensitive permissions are requested, review times and/or [approval times may be longer][cws-review-times].

 ### What types of extensions are not allowed in the store? {: #faq-gen-22 }

-While we try to allow most extensions, a small number of extensions are explicitly disallowed in our [Developer Terms of Service][terms-of-services] and [Program Policies][program-policies].
+While we try to allow most extensions, a small number of extensions are explicitly disallowed in our [Developer Terms of Service][terms-of-services] and [Program Policies][cws-policies].
 Such extensions will be removed when they are brought to our attention.

 ### How do I report an abusive extension? {: #faq-gen-23 }